vanilla/presentations/react-intro/react-training-es6-intro.md

 ## [fit] Default params

-Default params are finaly supported:
+Default params are finally supported:

 ```
 function sayMsg(msg='This is a default message.') {